utsav87589/Flight-Price-EDA/README.md

 -tested on the outliers and the report also completed, now moving to the X_test_new tomorrow -finishing the dataset tomorrow, will do anomaly detection in the furture on the same

+### day 9 update

+-this dataset is finally finished with the predcitions and report done on the new test data after removing the outliers -later I will revisit this one and do the unsupervised ML and anomly detection